servertastic/servertastic-api/api2.md

 ###`generateToken`

-This call allows resellers to generate an order token that can be used to place or take actions on an order instead of the API key.
-This is particularly useful for control panel integration
+This call allows resellers to generate an order token.
+The order token is then used to manage all aspects of the order.
+An API key is required to use this call.

+The call requires the `end_customer_email` however we do not send any emails to this address.
+You need to supply the token to whoever needs it.
+This is simply for your own internal use in future to see who orders have been assigned to.

 **`generateToken` request**

-`https://api.servertastic.com/ssl/order/generatetoken?api_key=[Your API Key]&st_product_code=[Product Code]&reseller_unique_reference=[Unique order reference supplied by the reseller - 35 chars maximum]`
+`https://api2.servertastic.com/order/generatetoken?api_key=[Your API Key]&st_product_code=[Product Code]&reseller_unique_reference=[Unique order reference supplied by the reseller - 35 chars maximum]&end_customer_email=[This can be any valid email address]`

 **`generateToken` response**